chasefleming/fcl-next-scaffold/README.md

 npm run dev:testnet:deploy
 ```

-Whenever you need to redeploy changed contracts to Testnet, you can run:
+Whenever you need to redeploy changed contracts to Testnet while seeing the diff between deployed contracts and updates being pushed, you can run:

 ```
 npm run dev:testnet:update